 What is brutalism in architecture?

-Brutalism was a fashionable architectural style in the mid-1970s, but it waned by the end of the decade owing to widespread criticism from architects and the general public.
+Brutalism was a popular architectural style in between 1950-1970s, but it waned by the end of the decade owing to widespread criticism from architects and the general public.
 But, as they say, what’s old becomes new again.
 It is now dominating again, thanks to increasing attention and respect.
 Due to the size of its designs and the accessibility of inexpensive building materials, Brutalism became a popular architectural style.

 Brutalist architecture, which is recognized for its use of reinforced concrete, steel, modular parts, and a utilitarian aesthetic, was typically utilized for institutional buildings before being accepted for significant residential structures.